A.0 | Start#

 [2] rivt IDE#

-rivt can be run from the command line but efficient editing and designing with rivt files is typically done in an IDE.
-Any IDE can be used but VSCode is documented.
-A typical VSCode IDE layout is shown below.
+rivt may be edited in a simple text processor and run from the command line but efficient editing and compiling is typically done in an IDE.
+Any IDE may be used but VSCode support is documented.
+A typical VSCode IDE layout editing a rivt file is shown below.

 rivt files and docs in VSCode (click on image to enlarge)#